End In Sight

 That is called “embedded improvement-by-design capability“.

-And each incubator need to be different – because each system is different.
+And each incubator needs to be different – because each system is different.
 One-solution-fits-all-problems does not work here just as it does not in medicine.
 Each patient is both similar and unique.

-Just as in medicine, first we need to diagnose the actual cause; second we need to design some effective solutions; third we need to decide which design to implement and fourth we need to deliver it.
+Just as in medicine, first we need to diagnose the actual, specific cause; second we need to design some effective solutions; third we need to decide which design to implement and fourth we need to deliver it.

-But the how-to-do-it feels a bit counter-intuitive, and if it were not we would already be doing it.
-But the good news is that anyone can learn how to do HCSE.
+This how-to-do-it framework feels counter-intuitive.
+If it was obvious we would already be doing it.
+But the good news is that the evidence proves that it works and that anyone can learn how to do HCSE.